MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 - **Checklist:** Contains a list of tasks for each of the steps in the flow chart.
 This checklist can be helpful in highly regulated environments to verify what you did or simply as a quality gate for yourself.
 - **Investigation steps:** Includes a detailed step-by-step guidance for this specific investigation.
 - **Recovery:** Contains high-level steps on how to recover/mitigate from a password spray attack.
-- **References:** Contains additional reading and reference materials.
+- **References:** Contains more reading and reference materials.

 ## Prerequisites

-Before starting the investigation, complete the setup for logs and alerts and additional system requirements.
+Before starting the investigation, complete the setup for logs and alerts and more system requirements.

 For Microsoft Entra monitoring,  follow our recommendations and guidance in our [Microsoft Entra SecOps Guide](/azure/active-directory/fundamentals/security-operations-introduction).